You want smart political talk without the meltdowns?

 And Washington hasn't seen anything like this in my lifetime.

-It's it is gonna be absolutely amazing.
+It is going to be absolutely amazing.

 You see, I agree with you.